 Enjoy the sights and sounds of the St. Croix River as you explore the ruins of the first commercial sawmill in Minnesota.

-Interpretive signs around the site share the history and influence of this once active industrial site and the people who lived and worked there.
+Interpretive signs around the site share the history and influence of this once-active industrial site and the people who lived and worked there.

-Take in a deep breath of fresh air and listen to the bubbling brook and chirping birds as you encounter the historic mill ruins along the St. Croix River.
+Take a deep breath of fresh air and listen to the bubbling brook and chirping birds as you encounter the historic mill ruins along the St. Croix River.
 The river is also great for fishing, boating, and canoeing.

 While you're in the area, tie in a visit to the Folsom House, the 1855 residence of Minnesota lumber baron William Henry Carman Folsom.
 See the Folsom House website for hours, directions, and other information.